-15. The existing pollution then went on to consider the contribution to the existing pollution load the SWIP would contribute.
-He observed that the highest predicted annual mean NO2 contribution from the point source at R8 would be 0.19 $\mu$ g/m in the Environmental Statement Addendum.
+- Inspector then went on to consider the contribution to the existing pollution load the SWIP would contribute.
+He observed that the highest predicted annual mean $NO_2$ contribution from the point source at R8 would be $0.19~\mu g/m^3$ in the Environmental Statement Addendum.
 In respect of other locations, the contribution from the SWIP would be: "even lower at other locations in the AQMA."
-The Land Use Planning & Development Control: Planning for Air Quality ("LPDC") stated that a contribution of less than 0.5% of the AQO could be regarded as a change of 0% and described the same as "negligible".

-16. This was dealt with at Paragraph 43 of the Decision Letter.
+The Land Use Planning & Development Control: Planning for Air Quality ("LPDC") stated that a contribution of less than 0.5% of the AQO could be regarded as a change of 0% and described the same as "negligible". - 16.
+Inspector recognised that there was a parallel system of control under EPR that would have to be applied to the operation of the SWIP.
+This was dealt with at Paragraph 43 of the Decision Letter.
 He referenced the Environmental Statement Addendum ("ESA") assuming that emissions would be at their maximum levels allowed for within the current Industrial Emissions Directive that was described as a conservative approach.
-The rationale for considering, for the purposes of the determination of the planning appeal, that the approach was conservative was that the control of the proposed incinerator process and emissions would be regulated under the terms of the Environmental Permit.

-17. In respect of this issue at Paragraph 52 Inspector Jenkins concluded:
+The rationale for considering, for the purposes of the determination of the planning appeal, that the approach was conservative was that the control of the proposed incinerator process and emissions would be regulated under the terms of the Environmental Permit. - 17.
+In respect of this issue at Paragraph 52 Inspector concluded: